adrian154/MCWebSocketPlugin/README.md

 # API

-The plugin exposes a WebSocketon port 1738.
+The plugin exposes a WebSocket on port 1738.
 All messages are transferred as JSON text.

 ## Server to Client Messages